Please ensure you have a safe space when engaging with these activities at home. Active adult supervision is advised at all times.

 The best way to help them be confident in submerging their face is with gradual steps and lots of practice and encouragement.

-Make it fun, your child will learn to love the water!
+Make it fun and your child will learn to love the water!

 Before you start…

 1. Firstly make sure your child is comfortable blowing bubbles in the water.
-Take a breath and dip mouth in and blow bubbles to exhale out.
+Ask your child to take a breath in, dip their mouth in the water and exhale out to blow bubbles.
 Refer to our Blowing Bubbles Activity Sheet

-2. Feel comfortable having water poured down their face.
-This can be done during bath time games using cups or a toy watering can to tip water onto their head and trickle down their face.
-If they are not comfortable with this at first, try using a facecloth to cover the face and then pour the water over, eventually moving the facecloth away.
+2. Support your child to feel comfortable having water on their face.
+This can be done during bath time games by using cups or a toy watering can to gently tip a small amount of water onto your child’s head so that it trickles down their face.

-If your child is still not comfortable get them to hold the face cloth and pour the water over themselves.
+If your child is still not comfortable, try having them pour the water over themselves.
 The more control they have, the more comfortable they will be.
 It’s always good to demonstrate the activity yourself too.
-Join in the fun and as your child can see it is safe to do, they will be more likely to try it too.
+If your child can see it is safe to do, they will be more likely to try it too.

 You can also get your child comfortable with water on their face by giving them showers.